Skip to main content

 Retirement planning challenges keep stacking up.
-As we roll into 2021, for some the planning is complicated by late-career job loss, medical emergencies, and also by COVID restrictions.
-They are being part of the “sandwich generation” (supporting your children AND aging parents).
+As we roll into 2021, for some the planning is complicated by late-career job loss, medical emergencies, COVID restrictions or being part of the “sandwich generation” (supporting your children AND aging parents).

-It’s not uncommon for aging baby boomers to feel overwhelmed by the likelihood.
-They may need to stay in the workforce far longer than the “normal” retirement age of 65.
-Millions don’t believe they will ever be able to stop working and enter full retirement in Mexico.
+It’s not uncommon for aging baby boomers to feel overwhelmed by a likelihood they may need to stay in the workforce far longer than “normal” retirement age of 65.
+Millions don’t believe they will ever be able to stop working and enter full-retirement.

-For millions of Americans, a late start to retirement planning brings a cold reality: So if you’re just getting started and you’re 55+, the chances of saving your way to retirement in Mexico security are greatly diminished.
-There aren’t enough saving opportunities (years) or compounding multipliers to get you to the stratospheric.
-Expense estimates require not outliving your savings.
+For millions of American, a late start to retirement planning brings a cold reality: If you’re just getting started and you’re 55+, the chances of saving your way to retirement security are greatly diminished.
+There aren’t enough saving opportunities (years) or compounding multipliers to get you to the stratospheric expense estimates required to not outlive your savings.

-But let’s not lose sight of the basic calculus of retirement: income and savings represent only one side of your financial ledger.
+But let’s not lose site of the basic calculus of retirement: income and savings represent only one side of your financial ledger.
 There’s the equally important expense side.
-For many, it’s forecast expenses that loom dauntingly.
-It starts with an existential guesstimationhow long will we live?
+For many, it’s forecast expenses that looms daunting.
+It starts with an existential guesstimation: how long will we live?

 You can take one of two roads here: